mvdriel/php-crud-api2/README.md

   - Support for output of database structure in JSON
   - Support for boolean and binary data in all database engines
   - Support for relational data on read (not only on list operation)
+  - Error reporting in JSON with corresponding HTTP status

 ## TreeQL, a pragmatic GraphQL